The question of how to get fit on a budget has interested me for a long time now.

 If you don’t live in the country, why not try building extra steps into your day?
 Walk to the railway station instead of taking your car or get off the bus one stop earlier.

 Youtube is a fantastic source of free home fitness videos.
 I’m currently working my way through Fitness Blender’s videos.
 They have thousands to choose from.
 I could do a different video every day.
-I also like Yoga with Adrienne.
 A very popular channel right now is Joe Wick’s Body Coach.

-You might need some dumbells for some of the workouts.
+You will need some affordable gym trainers, plus might need some dumbells for some of the workouts.
 These are the weights I have.
 They are great because you can change the weight very easily.
 You won’t need to buy separate weights.

 Buy a video series